 Loyola’s School of Social Work (SSW) has five specializations from which students may choose for their second or advanced level of study.
 Loyola’s School of Social Work (SSW) has four clinical specializations and one administrative domain from which students may choose for their second or advanced level of study.

 Students will also interview for an internship in a traditional Illinois Public school (non-charter, non-therapeutic and/or non-alternative).
 Students must complete an internship (which is the entire academic year of the school they are placed in).
 They will also take five required courses and four electives (specific course requirements are listed below).

 BSW Five-Year Students

 Students will make application for Schools specialization by Dec.
 1 of their senior year.
-They will follow the deadlines applicable to the MSW fall applicants above, passing all sections of TAP or its eligible substitution by March 15 of the following spring semester.
+They will follow the deadlines applicable to the MSW fall applicants above.
 Students will be formally accepted into the Schools specialization before they are eligible for a school internship.